data2health/architecting_attribution/README.md

 ## Contact person

-We require a contact person for each project for administrative purposes.
-Each project should also have a CD2H Program director assigned.

 Point person (github handle) | Site | Program Director
 ----------|--------------|---------------
 Kristi Holmes (@kristiholmes) | Northwestern | Melissa Haendel (@mellybelly)